nucleic/enaml/enaml/workbench/schema.rst

 	used directly by the framework, but external tools (e.g. a plugin browser) may find it useful for presenting information to the user.
 If this is provided, it must be a string.

+class
+	An optional path to the class which implements the extension.
+The class will be loaded by the writer of the extension point as required.
+	If this is provided, it must be a string of the form "pkg.module.Class" which points to a class implementing the interface required by the extension point.

+rank
+	An optional number used to rank this extension among other extensions contributed to the same extension point.
+The default is 0.